NASA Ames Research Center

-Thomas is a research scientist at the NASA Ames Research Center and Bay Area Environmental Research Institute within the NASA Earth Exchange (NEX) in Moffett Field, CA. In August 2018 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University working in the Sustainability and Data Sciences Lab advised by Auroop Ganguly.
-His research has won runner-up best paper and runner-up best student paper awards at SIGKDD 2017 and outstanding graduate researcher at Northeastern University in 2018.
-He was an elected student member of the committee on Artificial Intelligence Applications to Environmental Science for the American Meterological Society (AMS).
+Thomas is a research scientist at the NASA Ames Research Center and Bay Area Environmental Research Institute within the NASA Earth Exchange (NEX) in Mountain View, CA. In August 2018 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University working in the Sustainability and Data Sciences Lab advised by Auroop R. Ganguly.
+During graduate school his research won runner-up best paper and runner-up best student paper awards at SIGKDD 2017, outstanding graduate researcher at Northeastern University in 2018, and served as an elected student member of the committee on Artificial Intelligence Applications to Environmental Science for the American Meterological Society (AMS).
 Prior to graduate school he worked at multiple startups in the Boston area, including the MIT Media Lab spin-out Affectiva.
 He completed his bachelors in mathematics at the University of Maryland College Park in 2012.